whiteSHADOW1234/FinalProject/README.md

 ## Super Mode ------
 Not available yet......
-(The Game Developers are stil playing online games...)
+(The Game Developers are still playing online games...)